 Interested in renewable energy, energy conservation, and learning new or old skills to thrive locally?
 We are!
-The North Quabbin Garlic and Arts Festival is committed to strengthening our communities, and this means promoting energy self-reliance and education about how to reduce consumption and waste, use renewable forms of energy, and re-skill our lives to create a better future for.
+The North Quabbin Garlic and Arts Festival is committed to strengthening our communities, and this means promoting energy self-reliance and education about how to reduce consumption and waste, use renewable forms of energy, and re-skill our lives to create a better future for everyone.

 - Domestic DC systems: Installing off-grid and grid-tied solar systems in the North Quabbin area.
 Powering the the festival with batteries.
-Visit our trailer in the Portal to the Future.

 - CO-OP Power: Grass roots at its best, they are a member based organization bringing solar hot water, home weatherizations, biodiesel, and more to Western Mass.

 - The Rich Earth Institute: providers of ecological sanitation with Best Septic.
 They collected approximately 1,200 gallons of urine at the 2019 festival, sanitized it with a pasteurizing unit, and then used it to continue their research into the feasibility of the process for making fertilizer and the social acceptability of the concept.

 Transportation is responsible for much of the past, present, and future greenhouse gas emissions.
 Are there alternatives?
 Sure there are!
 E-Bikes and hybrids and fully electric cars, such as this Chevy Volt, are here to stay as battery technology keeps advancing by leaps and bounds.
 Come check out some examples and learn how this car can be used as a generator.